Salish Sea Bioregional Gathering

 Why we met:

-The Salish Sea Bioregional Gathering has focused on turning the negative climate change narrative into a story of public hope and commitment.
-The task of the meeting was to re-imagine how to live here in this bioregion in a carbon-constrained future, and in harmonious and just relationships with other peoples, other species, and the life-support processes of Earth.
-We aimed to root climate solutions in our common humanity and our intrinsic connection with the natural world, and to colour-in a practical picture of the benefits that lie in store when we’ve re-tooled our communities to support authentic partnerships with the peoples and natural ecosystems of this place.
+The Salish Sea Bioregional Gathering focused on turning the negative climate change narrative into a story of public hope and commitment.
+The task of the meeting was to re-imagine how to live in this bioregion in a carbon-constrained future, and in harmonious and just relationships with other peoples, other species, and the life-support processes of Earth.
+We aimed to root climate solutions in our common humanity and our intrinsic connection with the natural world, and to colour-in a practical picture of the benefits that lie in store when we’ve re-tooled our communities for authentic partnerships with the peoples and natural ecosystems of this place.